 - Immunological phenotype of severe sepsis, SIRS, MODS, and HLH

-Clinical projects in the Division of Critical Care are aided by comprehensive databases maintained in areas of the Division’s activities including cardiopulmonary resuscitation, ECMO, head trauma, and Medical Emergency Team (MET).
+Clinical projects in the Division of Pediatric Critical Care are aided by comprehensive databases maintained in areas of the Division’s activities including cardiopulmonary resuscitation, ECMO, head trauma, and medical emergency team (MET).
 In addition, fellows have access to other resources within the larger UT Southwestern community, including the Perot Brain and Nerve Injury Center, the Maternal Fetal Medicine Network, and the Pediatric Pharmacology Research Units (PPRU) networks.

 Our program is closely integrated with the Departments of Biochemistry, Clinical Nutrition, Pulmonary Vascular Biology, Pharmacology, Physiology, Cell Biology, and Neuroscience, making research opportunities available outside of the Division.

 - Each fellow is expected to complete a research project under the guidance and with the help of a mentor and a scholarship oversight committee.